 |9.
 The benefit in tax expenses||The company gets tax benefits when they pay interest to debenture holders.||There’s no tax benefit for distributing a dividend.|

 If a business doesn’t pay a dividend at all, why the shareholders would stick to the company?
 We can’t forget that the primary focus of the business is to maximize the worth of shareholders.
-That’s why interest and dividend, interest and dividend both are important for a business and for perpetuating for a longer period of time.
+That’s why interest and dividend, interest, and dividends are both critical for a business and for perpetuating for a more extended period.

-This has been a guide to the top differences between Interest vs Dividend.
+This article has been a guide to the top differences between Interest vs. Dividend.
 Here we also discuss the differences between the two with examples, infographics, and comparison table.
 You may also have a look at the following articles to learn more –